DavesCodeMusings/school-coding-lab/docs/labs/Code_Editors.md

 ___

+And that's your five minute introduction to using Thonny to write MicroPython code.
 To learn more about Thonny, visit their home page at: https://thonny.org